 Students will receive a packing list, as well as emergency information for parents and guardians, at the last Missions Training before their trip in March (Spring Break trips) or April (Summer trips).

 How safe are these trips?

 ORU Missions makes every effort to keep your student safe during their entire short term mission trip experience.
 We work with partners in the country who are familiar with the area we will be staying in and working in, and research to plan the safest places for your student to eat, stay, and work.
 In addition, we enroll all of our mission teams in the US Department of State's Smart Traveler Enrollment Program, which allows the U.S. Embassy to contact and provide assistance to the team in a national emergency.

 Who will the teams work with?

 All teams work with established missionary partners in the ORU Missions network.
-These are either missionaries or ministry leaders who have a history of service in the country and programs that fit with the mission of ORU Missions.
+These are either missionaries or ministry leaders who have a history of service in the country and programs that fit with the mission and vision of ORU Missions.

 Who do I call in case of emergency while my student is traveling?

-All ORU Missions participants will be given a list with emergency contact information and numbers before their trip.
+All ORU Missions participants will be given a list with emergency contact information and phone numbers before their trip.